CyberMonster/Cyclamen/readme.md

 Present `[Inject]` attribute.

-This attribute is easy way to make dependency injection via property or field.
+This attribute is an easy way to make dependency injection via property or field.

-It better to use constructor injection.
-But some times when you can't use non default constructor use this attribute.
+It was better to use constructor injection.
+But some times when you can't use non-default constructor use this attribute.

 `[Inject]` usage: